Pets

 Owning a pet isn’t for everyone and Stonewater also has a responsibility to ensure that we provide balance, making sure pet ownership does not impact on the rights of others to enjoy their homes and neighbourhoods.
-As such, when we do grant permission to keep a pet it is under the condition of our customers being responsible pet owners and ensuring that their pets do not cause nuisance to those around them.
-We’ve created guidance on what this looks like and also what actions Stonewater will take to support this should we need to.

-In recognising the benefits of owning a pet and listening to the views of over 1500 customer we have created a ‘pet friendly’ policy that covers all of our homes.
-Our pet policy was written with the help of our customers and with reference to good practice guidance produced by the RSPCA, The Dogs Trust and Age Concern.
+In recognising the benefits of owning a pet and listening to the views of more than 1,500 customers, we have created a ‘pet friendly’ policy that covers all of our homes.

 We will need to know some basic details about the pet(s), such as type, breed and size.
 This will help us both to work out if your home or the building you live in is suitable for your pet, as some of our homes are subject to lease restrictions which prevent us from being able to grant you permission.